-In the old days the only ski to that would be seen on a mountain was a traditional camber, straight at both tip and tail, today is a whole different matter.
+In the old days, the only ski to that would be seen on a mountain was a traditional camber, straight at both tip and tail.
+As the ski world has grown and ski gear has advanced, if you go onto any snow capped peak you will find skis that no longer fit the traditional camber profile.
 The slopes are beginning to be overtaken by a new breed of skis – twin tips.

-The troika asks will you really use your skis enough to justify spending money on them, how much are you prepared to spend and what do your perfect skis look like?
+The troika asks three important questions.
+One, will you really use your skis enough to justify spending money on them?
+Two, how much are you prepared to spend?
+And three, what do your perfect skis look like?

 All-mountain twin-tip skis

 All-mountain twin-tips are designed to optimally perform all over the hill while keeping up with the competition-level skis in the park or pipe.
 They are usually stiffer, more stable at high speeds and wider at the waist.
 It is ideal to ski with all mountain twin tip skis if you like to do a variety of skiing including freestyle.
 You can typically also go off course with these skis as well.
 Though not the most popular, they are one of the most popular types of twin tip skis you will find.